-- 42. Appointments of key financial executives involved in the financial reporting process of the Company, including the Chief Financial Officer, shall require the prior review of the Committee. - 43.
-The Committee shall receive and review: - (a) periodic reports on compliance with requirements regarding statutory deductions and remittances; - (b) material policies and practices of the Company respecting cash management and material financing strategies or policies or proposed financing arrangements and objectives of the Company; and - (c) material tax policies and tax planning initiatives, tax payments and reporting and any pending tax audits or assessments. - 44.
-The Committee shall meet periodically with management to review and discuss the Company's major financial risk exposures and the policy steps management has taken to monitor and control such exposures, including the use of financial derivatives and hedging activities. - 45.
-The Committee shall meet with management to review the process and systems in place for ensuring the reliability of public disclosure documents that contain audited and unaudited financial information and their effectiveness.
+- 43. The Committee shall review and make recommendations to the Board concerning the financial structure, condition and strategy of the Company and its subsidiaries, including with respect to annual budgets, long-term financial plans, corporate borrowings, investments, capital expenditures, long-term commitments, dividends and the issuance and/or repurchase of shares. - 44.
+The Committee shall review forecasts prepared by management and discuss differences compared to the budget with management. - 45.
+The Committee shall receive and review: - (a) periodic reports on compliance with requirements regarding statutory deductions and remittances; - (b) material policies and practices of the Company respecting cash management and material financing strategies or policies or proposed financing arrangements and objectives of the Company; and - (c) updates from management on material tax policies and tax planning initiatives, tax payments and reporting and any pending tax audits or assessments.